IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 The United Nations Economic and Social Council adds some important points to discrimination under ICESCR.

 > Non-discrimination is an immediate and cross-cutting obligation in the Covenant.
-Article 2, paragraph 2, requires States parties to guarantee non-discrimination in the exercise of each of the economic, social and cultural rights enshrined in the Covenant and can only be applied in conjunction with these rights.
-It is to be noted that discrimination constitutes any distinction, exclusion, restriction or preference or other differential treatment that is directly or indirectly based on the prohibited grounds of discrimination and which has the intention or effect of nullifying or impairing the recognition, enjoyment or exercise, on an equal footing, of Covenant rights.
-Discrimination also includes incitement to discriminate and harassment.[^2]
+Article 2, paragraph 2, requires States parties to guarantee non-discrimination in the exercise of each of the economic, social and cultural rights enshrined in the Covenant and can only be applied in conjunction with these rights.[^2]

 There are five important points here, one, discrimination includes both act and omissions, two, discrimination can occur even if there is no intent to discriminate, and , three, discrimination includes unequal recognition of rights, four, discrimination against men must be addressed immediately, five, discrimination includes incitement to discriminate.